MagdalenaOlak/Java_solutions/README.md

-- [Średnia](https://gist.github.com/MagdalenaOlak/1eb6bfe7fafb333753380c7279828ed1) - A method for calculating the average of any string of digits.
+- <a name=""></a>[Średnia](https://gist.github.com/MagdalenaOlak/1eb6bfe7fafb333753380c7279828ed1) - A method for calculating the average of any string of digits.

 		public class Srednia {